Aayushk333/Automatic-Image-Captioning-using-CNNs/README.md

 The earlier features of a ConvNet contain more generic features (e.g. edge detectors or color blob detectors), but later layers of the ConvNet becomes progressively more specific to the details of the classes contained in the original dataset.
 The earlier layers can help to extract the features of the new data.
 So it will be good if we fix the earlier layers and retrain the rest of the layers, if we have only small amount of data.

+### 4.2 Image Feature Extraction

+In this project, transfer learning has been used to extract features from images.
+The pre-trained model used is the ResNet model which is a model trained on ImageNet dataset [9].
+It has the power of classifying upto 1000 classes.
+ResNet model has skip connections which means the gradients can flow from one layer to another.
+This means the gradients can also backpropagate easily and hence ResNet model does not suffer from vanishing gradient problem.
+Figure 2 shows the architecture of the ResNet model.